DisCopy

 • Sybase Equivalent: Housekeeper Garbage Collector (for row-level lock dead-row cleanup) and REORG utilities.
 (Note: Because Sybase traditionally updates records in-place rather than writing new row versions like PostgreSQL, "vacuuming" is an MVCC-specific concept.
 Sybase DBAs rely on REORG REBUILD or REORG COMPACT to reclaim fragmented page space, UPDATE STATs to analyze the tables).

-Key points to consider for Heterogeneous DBEngine Migrations: This post gives the Architecture of Processes, Parameters and Memory components but the data structures are also different among these DB engines especially Oracle is considered the SuperSet (All these RDBMSs are ANSI SQL complaint, latest/highest is PostgreSQL: SQL:2023 and Oracle: SQL:2016.
+Key points to consider for Heterogeneous DBEngine Migrations: Not just code but also the data structures are different among these DB engines especially Oracle is considered the SuperSet with its Packages (All these RDBMSs are ANSI SQL complaint, latest/highest is PostgreSQL- SQL:2023 and Oracle-SQL:2016.
 BTW, Sybase's baseline ANSI compliance is generally tied to the older ANSI SQL-92 and entry-level SQL:1999 standards).

 Unlike Oracle, neither Sybase ASE nor PostgreSQL natively supports PL/SQL Packages or certain proprietary stateful features.
 Procedural logic in Sybase is strictly encapsulated within T-SQL Stored Procedures, whereas PostgreSQL utilizes a combination of User-Defined Functions (UDFs) and schema-based namespacing.
 Consequently, migrating from Oracle to either platform introduces high architectural friction and significant code refactoring overhead.
 Conversely, migrating from Microsoft SQL Server or Sybase ASE to PostgreSQL offers a much smoother transition, as their procedural paradigms and flatter object hierarchies map much more cleanly to PostgreSQL.

-While PostgreSQL historically only supported Functions (which must return a value until ver:11), now, it does fully support Stored Procedures via the CREATE PROCEDURE command, which allows for advanced transaction control (like COMMIT and ROLLBACK mid-execution).
-When migrating from Oracle, DBAs usually replicate Oracle "Packages" in PostgreSQL by creating a dedicated SCHEMA and placing all the related functions/procedures inside that schema to mimic the logical grouping!
+While PostgreSQL historically supports only Functions (until ver:11), now, in the latest versions (11.x+), it does fully support Stored Procedures via the CREATE PROCEDURE command to just execute a set of SQLs with out necessarily return a value.
+BTW, when migrating from Oracle, DBAs usually mitigate Oracle "Packages" into PostgreSQL by creating a dedicated SCHEMA (same name as the package) and place all the related functions/procedures inside that schema to mimic the logical grouping of Oracle Package functions and procedures!

 No comments: